MattStaff0/Secure-Notes-Application---Java/README.md

 # Secure-Notes-Application---Java
 Hi, this is one of my first major projects using Java and SQLite.
 This notes app is pretty basic in terms of UI design but functional.
-I plan to update this project with more features, such as UI improvements, better error handling, and password strength validation.
+I plan to update this project with more features like UI improvements and better error handling.

 Overview of Secure Notes App:
 Project Structure
 The project consists of multiple Java classes organized into packages: secure.notes.
-It follows a Model-View-Controller (MVC) architecture, where different classes handle UI (View), database operations (Model), and user interactions (Controller).
+It follows a Model-View-Controller (MVC) architecture, where different classes handle UI (View), database operations (Model), security, and user interactions (Controller).
 Main Components

 HomePage (View):